Dive Deep into the Materiality of Commercial Design on 4 December

 Materials producers launching into new markets.

-Sustainability CEUs on materials used in every project.
+Two CEUs on sustainable materials used in every project.

-Our keynote speaker, Alexis Readinger, is a bit of a rock star.
+Our keynote speaker, Alexis Readinger, is a hospitality design a rock star.

 Founder of Preen Inc. in 2005, Alexis creates magic, deepened spaces, vital for business and being.
 This includes some of LA’s most interesting restaurants including Howlin’ Ray’s, the lobby at Row DTLA, The Heroic, which just won Best Café design for 2019 by the American Institute of Architects and Tesse which was voted LA’s Most Beautiful Restaurant of 2018 by Eater blog readers.